Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 September 2025 10.37.42 UTC
+- WIB: Rabu, 24 September 2025 11.30.42 UTC
-- WITA: Rabu, 24 September 2025 11.37.42 UTC
+- WITA: Rabu, 24 September 2025 12.30.42 UTC
-- WIT: Rabu, 24 September 2025 12.37.42 UTC
+- WIT: Rabu, 24 September 2025 13.30.42 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: friendship
+Kategori: inspirational